Energy-Efficient Federated Edge Learning with Streaming Data: A Lyapunov Optimization Approach: Simulation Results

 First, we demonstrate the performance gain of our design in both learning and energy efficiency under a per-iteration time constraint $T_{\text{rd}}$.
 A baseline method for performance comparison is random scheduling.
 Among all devices that can finish local computation in time, i.e., $f_k^{\max}(t)\geq c/T_{\text{rd}}$, a subset of them will be randomly chosen for participating in the current round.
 During model transmission, all devices use full transmit power $P_k^{\max}$ and uniform bandwidth allocation with $\rho_k(t)=1/\zeta$.
 Those who fail to complete transmission in the remaining time $T_{\text{rd}}-T_k^{\text{cmp}}(t)$ will be dropped from model aggregation.

 The comparisons of test accuracy and average energy consumption between our proposed and baseline methods are shown in Figs. \ref{fig:testSameRatio}-\ref{fig:testSameRatioCifar} respectively, for both MNIST (i.i.d. and non-i.i.d.) and CIFAR-10 (non-i.i.d.), with truncated Gaussian arrival pattern.\footnote{The i.i.d. case of CIFAR-10 gives the same remarks as those of the non-i.i.d case and thus is omitted.
 Moreover, as the results of CIFAR-10 align with those of MNIST, for the remaining experiments we only use MNIST.} Similarly, Figs. \ref{fig:testSameRatioDist4} and \ref{fig:testSameRatioDist4eng} show the testing loss comparison with uniform and truncated Poisson arrival patterns.
 In general, our proposed design achieves better learning performance than the baseline under the same scheduling ratio.
 This learning performance gain is more significant with a lower scheduling rate and more imbalanced data arrivals.
-More importantly, as shown in Figs. \ref{fig:testSameRatioEng} and \ref{fig:testSameRatioDist4eng}, our method attains to the least $81\%$ reduction in terms of average energy consumption.
-The baseline result with $\zeta/K=0.05$ and the proposed with $\zeta/K=0.35$ are also provided in both figures to demonstrate the large learning performance gain of our method when the energy consumption of both methods is at a similar level.